canonical/k8s-snap/docs/src/howto/index.md

 ## Other documentation types

-Our Reference section is for when you need to check specific details or information such as the command reference or release notes
+Our Reference section is for when you need to check specific details or information such as the command reference or release notes.

 Alternatively, the [Tutorials section] contains step-by-step tutorials to help guide you through exploring and using Canonical Kubernetes.